argos83/ritm/README.md

 With the previous example your client might have encountered issues when trying to access HTTPS resources.
 In some cases you can add an exception to your browser (or instruct your http client not to verify certificates) but [in some other cases](https://tools.ietf.org/html/rfc6797) you won't be able to add exceptions.
-The reason for this is that in order to decrypt and being able to modify SSL traffic, RITM will have to be the one doing the
+The reason for this is that in order to decrypt and to be able to modify SSL traffic, RITM will have to be the one doing the
 SSL negotiatiation with the client (using its own set of certificates) and then it will establish a separate SSL session towards the server.
 I.e.:

 ```